mattgreenough/community-starter-kit/README.md

 ## What it does

-- It doesn't do anything
+- It doesn't do anything...
+I should say, I don't think it does anything

 ## Getting started